hermonochy/Rescueland/The Planet File.md

 **Atmosphere:** Oxygen 55%, Nitrogen 30%, Trace gases 15%

 **General:** Helucky is the most powerful superpower, renowned for its sheer quantity of military resources and strategic capabilities.
-Its vast landscape is dotted with enormous military installations, factories and spaceports, all dedicated to producing one of the largest airborne interceptor armies known in the galaxy.
+Its vast landscape is dotted with enormous military installations, factories and spaceports, all dedicated to producing one of the largest spaceborne interceptor armies known in the galaxy.
 The planet’s military doctrine revolves around overwhelming force and relentless waves of interceptors, enabling Helucky to effectively defend itself and project power across its sphere of influence.
 The sheer size of its interceptor army instills a sense of intimidation among rival powers; Helucky could potentially take on not just one, but both superpowers simultaneously.
 However, despite this advantage in numbers, Helucky faces significant strategic limitations.
 The primary obstacle hindering Helucky from launching an outright offensive is its insufficient fleet of battleships.
 Whereas interceptor crafts excel in air-to-air combat and rapid response, battleships are essential for commanding and controlling operations in vast sectors of space and for engaging formidable opponents effectively.
 The absence of a robust battleship fleet means that Helucky’s interceptors would be vulnerable when faced with sustained attacks.
 This vulnerability keeps Helucky leaders cautious, as an attack could leave them exposed to counterattacks and retaliatory strikes.
-Moreover, The planet’s leaders are acutely aware of the risks associated with instigating an attack, given the fearsome reputation of Rescueland’s numerous darkfighters.
+Moreover, the planet’s leaders are acutely aware of the risks associated with instigating an attack, given the fearsome reputation of Rescueland’s numerous [darkfighters](./The%20Ship%20File.md#dark-grey-and-light-fighters).

 ### Imperium (Previously B)